glasgowm148/ergonaut-handbook/Ergo/Contributing/Sigmanauts.md

 ![sigmanauts-announcement-tweet-draftedit.png](/sigmanauts-announcement-tweet-draftedit.png){.align-center}
 ## Program Overview

-**Sigmanauts gain exclusive access to the team, representing and bringing ideas to the wider community.
-Sigmanauts are actively helping shape and grow Ergo, whether it's with their contributions in writing, campaigning, community moderation, or by helping to shape the structure of the Sigmanaut program itself.**

 > **IMPORTANT: Please join the [Ergo Discord](https://discord.com/invite/nr4JRnhAyV) as that is where the Sigmanaut Training Program will take place.**
 {.is-warning}

+**Sigmanauts gain exclusive access to the team, representing and bringing ideas to the wider community.
+Sigmanauts are actively helping shape and grow Ergo, whether it's with their contributions in writing, campaigning, community moderation, maintanace of Ergo related tools & sites, or by helping to shape the structure of the Sigmanaut program itself.**

+> ### You do NOT need to be a creative or artistic person to be a Sigmanaut.
+If you are helping Ergo grow in any way AND will participate in group discussion/ vote on group proposals you should apply to the Sigmanaut Program!{.is-success}

 - NOTE: Majority of the following text is borrowed from **"The Sigmanauts Programme"** [blog post](https://ergoplatform.org/en/blog/the-sigmanauts-programme/) (Dec.
 2021).